Learn something new every day

 There are many advantages of an elemental diet.
 One major benefit is that it gives the person’s gastrointestinal tract an opportunity to heal by allowing it to rest.
 This diet also provides most of the essential nutrients, so the person can function in daily life without fatigue.
 The duration of this diet is typically short term, and it doesn’t require major life changes.
 There typically are no exercise guidelines given to people on this diet.

 The elemental diet has some disadvantages.
 The diet makeup does not include a protein source, because many people have allergic reactions.
 It does require medical supervision, and IVs and feeding tubes might cause complications.
 Some people experience drastic weight loss or muscle deterioration.
-Many people who enjoy food and the social aspects of dining express discontentment with this type of diet as well.
+Many people who enjoy food and the social aspects of dining express discontent with this type of diet as well.

 So if the diet is so lacking in protein, and this is the only thing that the person ingests, then how does that person get the appropriate amount of protein in their diet?